marq24/ha-goecharger-api2/README.md

 ![logo](https://github.com/marq24/ha-goecharger-api2/raw/main/logo.png)

 Support for all go-eCharger Wallboxes & go-eController's supporting the APIv2 or a WebSocket connection.

-__Of course__ the APIv2 has to be enabled via the go-e mobile app, __before__ you can use this integration [[see instructions](#enable-http-api-v2-in-go-echarger-app)].
+This also included other branded Wallboxes that are based on the go-eCharger hardware (like the Fronius Wattpilot) — as long as they support the WebSocket or HTTP APIv2 connection.

+> [!WARNING]
+> ## Disclaimer
+> Please be aware that we are developing this integration to the best of our knowledge and belief, but can't give a guarantee.
+Therefore, use this integration **at your own risk**.

+### Before you can use this integration, you must have
+Specified a **password** via the go-e mobile app for your go-eCharger or go-eController to be able to use the WebSocket connection.
+<br/>--- **or** ---<br/>
+**Enabled** the **HTTP APIv2** via the go-e mobile app for your go-eCharger or go-eController (when this is available in the app)

+So it's either enabled HTTP v2 API or password to use the websocket [[see instructions for further details](#websocket)].

 > [!IMPORTANT]